European night trains are becoming something of an endangered species, but these 10 overnight sleeper trains are still holding strong on the continent

-One of Britain’s best loved trains, the Caledonian Sleeper secured major investment in 2014 and looks safe for now.
-Rolling out of London under the cover of darkness, passengers can enjoy dinner and a few drams in the dining cart before retiring to their cabin and waking, 804km (500 miles) later, in Fort William, Scotland.
-Much of the scenery is veiled by night, but watching sunrise over the Highlands is one of life’s great pleasures.
+The Caledonian Sleeper is one of Britain’s best-loved trains.
+Rolling out of London under the cover of darkness, passengers can enjoy dinner and a few drinks in the classically-decorated dining cart before retiring to their cabin and then waking 804km (500 miles) away in Fort William, Scotland.
+Though much of the scenery is veiled by night, watching the sunrise over the Highlands is this journey’s greatest drawcard.

 2. Moscow to Nice

-A journey through the heart of Europe, the Moscow-Nice train first departed the Russian capital in 1864 and was popular with tsars seeking sun on the Côte d’Azur.
-The curtain fell on the service during WWI, but the 2,607km (1620 miles) train was revived in 2010.
-Scything through eight countries – Russia, Belarus, Poland, Czech Republic, Austria, Italy, Monaco and France – the service leaves Moscow Thursday evening and pulls into Nice 51 hours, and a lot of vodka, later.
+A journey that slices through the heart of Europe, the Moscow-Nice train first departed the Russian capital in 1864 and was popular with tsars seeking sun on the Côte d’Azur.
+The curtain fell on the service during WWI, but was revived in 2010 and sees passengers enjoy the 2,607km (1,620 miles) journey that traverses eight countries – Russia, Belarus, Poland, Czech Republic, Austria, Italy, Monaco and France.
+A travel experience showered in history, the service leaves Moscow in the evening and pulls into Nice around 42 hours, and a lot of vodka, later.